bjornekelund/DXLogICOMScripts/README.md

 **ICOM_Waterfall_Zoom** Script to quickly zoom the radio's built in panadapter to a narrow segment of the band (default is 20kHz, but easily modified in the script code) centered around the current frequency.

+**ICOM_RxAnt** Script that toggles the separate receive antenna input.
+Also works in SO2R.

 **ICOM_Experiment** A script solely for development purposes.
 No need to install.